 i didn't stop to think until today about the impact this small garden might have on these kids. i always grew up around gardening because it is something my mom loves to do. i realize that apartments are not the most promising place for a garden, but it seems to have brightened up the place and been a great incentive for all of us to get outside a little more. i can't wait to see their faces when there is actually a pepper and strawberry growing on the green stems.

-and their dedication to coming over every morning just to check. since they feel like they have some stock in the garden, they take care of it. they watch with wonder and point out new leaves, or tr oubled plants, or plants that need more soil. they are observant, patient, and in awe. they make me smile and bring out the two, four, and ten year old selves that
+what i love about these kids the most is their patience to let the plants grow and their dedication to coming over every morning just to check. since they feel like they have some stock in the garden, they take care of it. they watch with wonder and point out new leaves, or tr oubled plants, or plants that need more soil. they are observant, patient, and in awe. they make me smile and bring out the two, four, and ten year old selves that

-ake me want to play outside with colored chalk, and run through sprinklers.
+reside somewhere inside. they make me want to play outside with colored chalk, and run through sprinklers.

 it is going to be a great summer.

-1. this is SO COOL. i am so proud of you! i just wish i could come sit on your front stoop and watch the children come. dude. i am really proud of you.
+this is SO COOL. i am so proud of you! i just wish i could come sit on your front stoop and watch the children come. dude. i am really proud of you.

 ReplyDelete